Surfboard Construction: What to Consider Before You Order

 The foam in the Varial board feels slightly denser than the PU version, so it sits down in the water a bit more.
 It’s also stringerless, so the flex pattern is totally different.

 In fact, it took me ~5 sessions to figure out how to time my turns with the flex of the Varial.
-But when I finally figured it out, I realized that this construction actually allowed me to squeeze more performance out of the board because I could flex it into the face of the wave (i.e. increase the rocker of the board by how hard I pushed it).
+But when I finally figured it out, I realized that this construction actually allowed me to push this design harder in serious surf because I could flex it into the face of the wave (i.e. increase the rocker of the board by how hard I pushed it).

-Same design, but a totally different feel and experience due to differences in construction.
+Same design, but with a different feel and performance due to differences in construction.

 Surfboard Components and How They Translate to Performance/Feel